AlexDaichendt/site/src/routes/blog/memory-frequency-amd-gpu/+page.md

 This might not seem like a lot, but in situations like this I have to think about how many GPUs were sold globally and are affected by this bug.
 It's is not an insignificant amount of power that is wasted on a global scale.

 <Image meta={hz144low} alt="High power draw and high mem frequency"/>

+_Update: 2021-08-02_:

+I tried to use my internal GPU for the display and the 6700 XT for compute only.
+Initially, this setup would crash every few minutes.
+A couple days ago, Gigabyte pushed a new BIOS update for my B650 AM5 board - version F7 - which apparently fixed this issue.

+To launch games on the dGPU, I must launch it with an environment variable: `DRI_PRIME=1`.
+For steam games, you can set this in the launch options.
+For example: `DRI_PRIME=1 %command%`.

+My dGPU sits now happily in idle at 5W with 96Mhz memory frequency.